 The Schecter Cesar Soto E-1 Signature is our Top Pick.
 Built to Ministry’s guitarist’s specifications, it features a mahogany body for extra punchiness and a round yet aggressive tone.
 With a single humbucker pickup on the bridge, this guitar is made for high distortion music.

 Finally, the Gibson Explorer is our Editor’s Choice.
-This is the guitar that set the bar for all other Explorer guitars and is a great choice for discerning guitarists willing to pay for the superior quality and features of a true classic.
+This is the guitar that set the bar for all other Explorer guitars.
+It’s a great choice for discerning guitarists willing to pay for the superior quality and features of a true classic.

 A fantastic choice for hi-gain tones.